SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

 * svwd_into_apache.sh
 * svwd_delete.sh

 These two install a vector tile configuration below Apache, and remove it.
-A "vector tile configuration" is a set of .mbtiles (which contains certain data extracted and converted from OSM) and the "Index", "style", "metadata" and "spec" files that control how those features are displayed.  "svwd_into_apache.sh" uses templates for those files from e.g. "svwd01_style.json" in "resources" here to create a style.json for a particular display style using a particular set of .mbtiles.
+A "vector tile configuration" is a set of .mbtiles (which contains certain data extracted and converted from OSM) and the "Index", "style", "metadata" and "spec" files that control how those features are displayed.  `svwd_into_apache.sh` uses templates for those files from e.g. `svwd01_style.json` in "resources" here to create a style.json for a particular display style using a particular set of .mbtiles.

 In addition there are these: